 The Company has credit risk from the possibility that tenants in investment properties may not fulfill their lease or contractual obligations.
-The Company mitigates its credit risk by attracting tenants of sound financial standing and by diversifying its mix of tenants.
+The Company mitigates its credit risk by attracting tenants of sound financial standing, by diversifying its tenant mix and by collecting deposits representative of a tenant's financial profile.
 The Company also monitors tenant payment patterns and discusses potential tenant issues with property managers on a regular basis.
 The maximum exposure to credit risk is the carrying value of the accounts receivables disclosed in the financial statements.
 An impairment analysis is performed at each statement of financial position date using a provision matrix to measure expected credit losses, adjusted for forward-looking factors specific to the tenant and the economic environment.
 The provision is reduced for tenant security deposits held as collateral.